electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 ## How to submit your app

-Following steps introduces a simple way submit your app to Mac App Store, but it doesn't make sure your app gets approved by Apple, you still have to read apple's [Submitting Your App][submitting-your-app] guide on how to meet Mac App Store's requirements.
+Following steps introduces a simple way to submit your app to Mac App Store, but it doesn't make sure your app gets approved by Apple, you still have to read apple's [Submitting Your App][submitting-your-app] guide on how to meet Mac App Store's requirements.